jerkar/legacy-web-site/_jbake-site-sources/content/tour.md

 From this build definition, we can execute Jerkar the following way :

-- launch the `AntStyleBuild.main` within your IDE
+- launch/debug the `AntStyleBuild main` within your IDE
-- launch the `org.jerkar.JkMain.main` method within your IDE.
-In this mode you can pass arguments as you would do with the command line
+- launch/debug the `org.jerkar.JkMain main` method within your IDE.
+In this mode you can pass arguments as you would for the command line
-- execute a command line in a shell (or on a build server)
+- execute a command line in a shell (or on a build server)  as `jerkar doDefault` or `jerkar cleanBuild -skipTest=true`.

-To execute command line, open a shell and go under the project root directory.
-From there you can :

-- execute `jerkar doDefault` => instantiate `JkJavaBuild` and invoke the `doDefault` method.
-- execute `jerkar` => do the same, the `doDefault` method is invoked when none is specified
-- execute `jerkar clean junit`=> instantiate `JkJavaBuild` and invoke the `clean` then `junit` method.

-Note that Jerkar can look quite similar to _Ant_.
-All zero-arg public method returning `void` are callable by Jerkar and all build definition must extends `org.jerkar.JkBuild`.

 <br/>
-#### Maven style build
+#### Maven style
 For Java project you may directly extend `JkJavaBuild` template class which implements common methods for you.
 All you need is to implement what is specific.

 ```
 public class MavenStyleBuild extends JkJavaBuild {

-	@Override
+	@Override  // optional
 	public JkModuleId moduleId() {
 		return JkModuleId.of("org.jerkar", "script-samples");
 	}

-	@Override
+	@Override  // optional
 	protected JkVersion defaultVersion() {
 		return JkVersion.ofName("0.3-SNAPSHOT");
 	}